cobeylab/digital-repeatability/README.md

 [^herndon-2014]: Herndon, Thomas, et al. “Does High Public Debt Consistently Stifle Economic Growth?
 A Critique of Reinhart and Rogoff.”
 Cambridge Journal of Economics, vol. 38, no. 2, 2014, pp. 257–79.
 JSTOR, http://www.jstor.org/stable/24694929.

+[^wicherts-2011]: Wicherts, Jelte M., et al. “Willingness to Share Research Data Is Related to the Strength of the Evidence and the Quality of Reporting of Statistical Results.”
+PLoS ONE, edited by Rochelle E. Tractenberg, vol. 6, no. 11, Public Library of Science (PLoS), Nov.
+2011, p. e26828. https://doi.org/10.1371/journal.pone.0026828.

 [^nas-2019]: National Academies of Sciences, Engineering, and Medicine; Policy and Global Affairs; Committee on Science, Engineering, Medicine, and Public Policy; Board on Research Data and Information; Division on Engineering and Physical Sciences; Committee on Applied and Theoretical Statistics; Board on Mathematical Sciences and Analytics; Division on Earth and Life Studies; Nuclear and Radiation Studies Board; Division of Behavioral and Social Sciences and Education; Committee on National Statistics; Board on Behavioral, Cognitive, and Sensory Sciences; Committee on Reproducibility and Replicability in Science.
 Reproducibility and Replicability in Science.
 Washington (DC): National Academies Press (US); 2019 May 7.
 3, Understanding Reproducibility and Replicability.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK547546/

 [^crandall-2016]: Christian S. Crandall, Jeffrey W. Sherman,